markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Updated 15th April 2021 - "Delivering working software, early, frequently and often - why you have to do it and why it is so very hard."

 Updated 14th April 2021 - "Small edits to improve readability."

 Updated 13th April 2021 - "Incrementally improving working software is the secret of success in software development.
 Nearly nobody wants to do it."